-As the parent of a teen who loves to go to concerts, I've had to figure out how to increase the odds of scoring tickets on Ticketmaster.
+As the parent of two teens who love to go to concerts, I've had to figure out how to increase the odds of scoring tickets on Ticketmaster.

-- Be ready with a saved credit card
+- Be ready with a credit card saved on multiple accounts

 - Use multiple devices